ShashiKiranMR/CS-7641-ML-Project/README.md

 ##### Where do the NNs look at?
 Activation Heatmap

 The CNNs can give us insight into what a good or bad paper looks like.
 We visualize the activation heatmap of our CNN to see where the NNs look when they predict the acceptance of a paper.
-In other words, we locate the areas in the input images that impact the most for the final CNN output.
+In other words, we locate the areas in the input images that most impact the final CNN output.

 To ensure we are not visualizing the heatmap where our CNNs make random guesses, we cherry-picked the test images with the least loss in our CNNs.
 It means our NNs can confidently give the correct prediction on them.

 Following are the activation heatmaps of the “bad” papers that our ResNet correctly predicts with the least loss.
 The brighter the area is, the more influence it has to the prediction.
 Our ResNet pays the most attention to the figures inside the papers, and these images occupy a large proportion of the first few pages.
 Thus, a rule of thumb for writing a good paper is perhaps not to put too many large images in the first few pages.

 <center><img src="bad_heatmap_1.png" alt="Accuracy Graph"/></center>
 <center><img src="bad_org_1.png" alt="Accuracy Graph"/></center>
 <center><img src="bad_heatmap_2.png" alt="Accuracy Graph"/></center>